hello-efficiency-inc/ridereceipts/README.md

 Currently program would grab invoices whatever is available on Uber's site.
 Invoices that are "*expired*" or has "*Request invoice*" option would be skipped from downloading.

+You might also be halted by Uber's rate limiting.
+So please try to use this application in certain amount of gap.

 ## Developer Notes

 #### Build Setup